emmawalshdev/kaytea_art/TESTING.md

 - Confirm pagination links are working correctly.

 #### Add Blog Page
 - Attempt to access the 'Add Blog' page while logged in as a non superuser by URL.
-Confirm redirect to homepage, along with the display of an Error toast message.
+Confirm redirect to Home page, along with the display of an Error toast message.

 - Attempt to access the 'Add Blog' page while logged out.
 Confirm redirect to Login page.